Skip to content

 ----------------

-and the last downtime of each peer is above the defined threshold.
+- Last downtime of each peer is above the defined threshold, if specified.

-or the last downtime of any peer is below the defined threshold.
+- Last downtime of any peer is below the defined threshold, if specified.

 Examples